-Bali has been one of those places that’s been on my list for a long time.
-A palm tree covered island with beautiful wildlife, stunning beaches, clear waters, a volcanic backdrop, home to yoga, surfing, massage, beautiful silks, coffee, Indonesian food and a good dose of partying it’s the perfect place to relax, rejuvenate, adventure and enjoy a break from reality for a little while.
+Bali has been one of those places that’s been on my hit list for a long time.
+A palm tree covered island with beautiful wildlife, stunning beaches and clear waters.
+Home to yoga, surfing, massage, beautiful silks, coffee, Indonesian food and a good dose of partying, it’s the perfect place to relax, rejuvenate, adventure and enjoy a break from reality for a little while.
 It really has something for everyone.

 I came to Bali with a group of friends, and as a mixture of couples and singles all sharing rooms we were able to get more bang for our buck.
 Had I been travelling solo I would have stayed in more hostels and spent more time on a moped but having seen some of the hostels here, they look pretty similar to the villas and you can even get some with swimming pools and on site restaurants.
 I’m sure there are some super cheap alternatives but if you fancy something a little sweeter there are plenty of options.

 The tourism industry in Bali is huge and really well catered for.
 South East Asia still remains one of the cheapest places to travel and if you shop around you can get flights for under £500.
 We covered a well trodden tourist trail on our travels but Bali is a huge island and if you don’t plan ahead you may find travel times of up to 24 hours if you’re planning to head to the Gilis or Lombok which could easily be done in 4.
 Maximise your chill time by planning ahead!
 Surrounding the airport there are plenty of options of beautiful beaches, jungles and rice paddies and bustling towns so take your pick from Uluwatu, Canngu, Seminyak or Ubud.